 This is my first 'real' interview - Richard Lowe interviews me about Forsaking All Other and writing in general.
 It is part of his Author Talk series where he interviews a range of authors about their books and their approaches to writing.
 Richard's website Fiction Master Class also contains a wealth of material for people … Continue reading An Interview with the Author!

 Well, I have finally done it.
 Last week I published my novel Forsaking All Other both as a paperback and an ebook.
-A historical novel with strong romance elements, it is set in England in the mid-1580s and tells the story of a young woman's struggle to avoid an arranged marriage at a time when … Continue reading Yay!
+An historical novel with romantic elements, it is set in England in the mid-1580s and tells the story of a young woman's struggle to avoid an arranged marriage at a time when duty … Continue reading Yay!

 I have been blogging for nearly two years now, twice a week over the last twelve months.
 Although I thoroughly enjoy it, I doubt that I will be able to manage to be so productive over the next couple of months as I will be busy making final edits and formatting my novel Forsaking All … Continue reading the coven